geekstore/ppbox/README.md

 Reference Implementation
 ===================================
-We are working on providing a reference implementation application which would use this framework to process payments of a typical merchant's shopping cart.
-We will update it soon.
+Here's one sample application that uses this framework to process payments: https://github.com/geekstore/farmersmarket

 Contributing
 ===================================